Gavin-Bosman/PyFAME/docs/src/reference/coloring.md

 ## Facial Color Manipulation {#face_color_shift}

 `face_color_shift` performs a weighted color shift on the color channel specified in `shift_color`, weighted by the outputs of the provided `timing_func`.
 Parameters `onset_t` and `offset_t` can be used to specify when the color shifting fades in and fades out (this only applies to video files). `face_color_shift` makes use of the CIELAB color space to perform color shifting, due to it being far more perceptually uniform than the standard RGB or BGR color spaces.
+Processed videos will be written to {`output_dir`}/Color_Shifted.

 ::: warning
 `face_color_shift` requires the outputs of the provided `timing_func` to be normalised; that is, in the range [0,1].
 Predefined normalised functions such as `sigmoid`, `linear`, `gaussian` and `constant` are available for use in `pyfame.utils`.
 Extra parameters for these functions can be passed to `face_color_shift` as keyword arguments.
 Users may also define their own timing functions, but it is up to the user to ensure their functions take at least one input float parameter, and that the return value is within the normal range.